 The findings are shown in Figure 10.
 Overall, figures are very low for all groups.
-However males, pupils who identify as SEND and pupils in receipt of FSM report higher levels than females, pupils who did not identify as SEND and pupils not in receipt of FSM.
+However, males, pupils who have SEND and pupils in receipt of FSM report higher levels than females, pupils who did not have SEND and pupils not in receipt of FSM.